Del Paso Heights Brain Injury Lawyer

 When a patient has symptoms of a traumatic brain injury, they will first have their history taken by a medical professional.
 This will involve a detailed description of the symptoms, including when they developed.
 Patients will then receive imaging of their head through either a CT scan or an MRI to take a look at the structure of the brain tissue underneath.
 After this, treatment could involve anything from medications to surgery and everything in between.
 Many patients will require physical therapy in the long-term to try and return to their baseline.Moving Forward: The Future

-The video below discusses some of the ways traumatic brain injures are treated.Del Paso Heights Brain Injury Lawyer
+The video below discusses some of the ways traumatic brain injures are treated with new technology and treatments.Del Paso Heights Brain Injury Lawyer

 I’m Ed Smith, a Del Paso Heights Brain Injury Lawyer.
 If you or someone you care about has suffered a traumatic brain injury in an accident due to someone else's negligence, please reach out to me for some compassionate, free and friendly advice.
 You can reach me at 916.921.6400 or 800.404.5400.